Spiking Neural Networks for event-based action recognition: A new task to understand their advantage: Results

 \subsection{DVS-Gesture evaluation}

 Many previous works reporting accuracy performances in DVS-Gestures have taken the approach of training with the whole training set, evaluating test set performance through training epochs, and then reporting the highest test accuracy as the final test accuracy.
 We consider this approach to be reporting validation accuracy rather than test.
-Therefore, in our setup, we only evaluate the test set after training is completed, without using its value to tune the training.
+Therefore, in our setup, we only evaluate the test set after the training is complete, without using its value to tune the training.

 Table \ref{tab.gestures} shows how both SNN and ANN achieve high accuracy in the DVS-Gestures task.
 As previously stated, the ANN final prediction is just a sum of the individual predictions made at each time-step.
 Each of these is made using the information from a frame which integrates the events received within a time window; in the case of our experiments, the time window is $\frac{1}{50}$ of the total event sequence.
-Given that the ANN has no way of combining information from other frames and because it has no notion of the timing in where frames happened, this means that the spatial information in the DVS-Gesture events is enough to solve the task and it is not necessary to interpret their ordering or correlation in time.
-This implies that the action recognition task in DVS-Gesture does not evaluate perception of temporal dependencies, and it can be solved by systems designed for the classification of static images.